IqraG/marketing/readme.txt

 * Add their name in the footer.
 * Choose one of three fonts for their content on the homepage.
 * Choose to display the theme image on the bottom of all Pages.

+== Theme Menu ==

+To create the menu users must first create a menu under the Menu tab.
+After the user can put that menu into the sidebar for it to appear on the site.

 == Credits ==